 - Increased respiration or gasping for air

 Because of the desired effects of PCP, it can be abused and used for long periods.
 Those who have gained an addiction will experience withdrawal symptoms after the drug wears off, including:

 - Drug cravings

 It is known that the effects of long-term PCP use include persistent speech difficulties, memory loss, depression, suicidal thoughts, anxiety, and social withdrawal that may persist for a year or more after chronic use stops.

 Allure Detox is Here to Help with PCP Addiction

-We at Allure Detox know how difficult it is to start detox and addiction treatment because of the fears, pain, and the uncomfortably that comes with it.
-At Allure Detox, our team of experienced professionals, in conjunction with our highly personalized detox treatment plan, will help you get through this phase of withdrawal with a high-level of comfort.
-We want to make this process as comfortable as possible, while also ensuring a smooth transition to your next step in sobriety.
+We At Allure Detox know how difficult it is to start detox and addiction treatment because of the fears, pain, and the uncomfortably that come with it.
+At Allure Detox, our team of experienced professionals, in conjunction with our highly personalized detox treatment plan, will help you get through this phase of withdrawal with a high level of comfort.
+We want to make this process as comfortable as possible while also ensuring a smooth transition to your next step in sobriety.